Dissecting a photograph

 Photo #3

-Street photography is a lot of grab shots.
-Here the wall is helping communicate the neighborhood where this young boy lives.
-You can tell that education is essential due to the signage.
-The little boy is relaxed in his body posture.
+Street photography involves many grab shots.
+Here, the wall helps communicate the neighborhood where this young boy lives.
+The signage tells you that education is essential.
+The little boy is relaxed in his posture.

 Photo #4

 Photo #4 is of NBC news reporter Robert Hager covering a tornado disaster.
-Here the DOF is increased to be sure the viewer looks toward the debris in the background.
-Hagar is waiting to go on air and talk about the situation.
+Her DOF is increased to ensure the viewer looks toward the debris in the background.
+Hagar is waiting to go on air and discuss the situation.

-Here is where the elements of the videographer and his gear helps tell the story and, in essence, help to frame Robert Hager and the destruction.
+Here is where the elements of the videographer and his gear help tell the story and, in essence, frame Robert Hager and the destruction.

 Photo #5

-In this photo #5, the subject is dead center, please pardon how this sounds, but this is why I put the issue in the center.
-The dead center usually is what you want to avoid, but it helps create even more tension here.
+In photo #5, the subject is dead center.
+Please pardon how this sounds, but this is why I put the issue in the center.
+You usually want to avoid the dead center, but it helps create even more tension here.
 The edges of the photo are trying to contain everyone in the picture.
-The lack of color around the image and then with the American flag center helps to make it pop and draw the audience’s attention.
+The lack of color around the image and then the American flag in the center help to make it pop and draw the audience’s attention.

 Photo #6

-Here photo #6 uses color to help create interest and set the mood.
-Again, the light is off to the side and lets the viewer see the design of the lamp post.
+Here, photo #6 uses color to help create interest and set the mood.
+Again, the light is off to the side, allowing the viewer to see the design of the lamp post.

 Photo #7

-Using Rule-of-Thirds helped with the composition in photo #7.
+Using the rule of thirds helped with the composition in photo #7.
 Also, using a shallow DOF, the eye goes to the sharpest part of the photo, which is the guy’s face.
-Here the expression of the man and the man he is looking at keeps you going back to the apparent friendship between the two guys.
+Here, the expression of the man and the man he is looking at keeps you going back to the apparent friendship between the two guys.

 Photo #8

-The light on the video camera in photo #8 helps start the eye looking and follow the morning to the subject.
-Also, all the cameras on the left are enabling to direct the eye to the right and the guys holding the trophy.
-Here the photographer has moved as close as possible and trying to contain everything in the frame.
+The light on the video camera in photo #8 helps start the eye looking and following the morning to the subject.
+Also, all the cameras on the left enable the eye to direct to the right and the guys holding the trophy.
+Here, the photographer has moved as close as possible and is trying to contain everything in the frame.